 Applications are welcomed from individuals who regularly participate in football and who show a desire and willingness to develop their sporting performance.

-Learners may also be able to access the DCCT Education and Football programme by studying at Level 2 or A-levels, depending on if the timetable fits in with training sessions and fixtures.
-However any GCSE resit requirements will take priority over your access to training.
+Students may also be able to access the DCCT Education and Football programme by studying at Level 2 or A-levels, depending on if the timetable fits in with training sessions and fixtures.
+However, any GCSE resit requirements will take priority over your access to training.

-On successful completion of the course, learners may wish to progress to the Foundation Degree in Sports Coaching at Derby College or to seek employment within the sport and leisure sector.
+On successful completion of the course, students may wish to progress to the Foundation Degree in Sports Coaching at Derby College or to seek employment within the sport and leisure sector.